UniMath/agda-unimath/src/metric-spaces/discrete-premetric-structures.lagda.md

 ## Idea

-Any type comes equipped with a cannonical
+Any type comes equipped with a canonical
 {{#concept "discrete" Disambiguation="premetric structure" Agda=is-discrete-Premetric}}
 [premetric](metric-spaces.premetric-structures.md) where `d`-neighbors are
 [merely equal](foundation.mere-equality.md) elements.
 This is the unique